asseinfo/br_danfe/README.md

 You can build using one of the above tasks

-        $ rake build    # Build ruby_danfe-X.X.X.gem into the pkg directory
+        $ rake build    # Build br_danfe-X.X.X.gem into the pkg directory
-        $ rake install  # Build and install ruby_danfe-X.X.X.gem into system gems
+        $ rake install  # Build and install br_danfe-X.X.X.gem into system gems
-        $ rake release  # Create tag vX.X.X and build and push ruby_danfe-X.X.X.gem to Rubygems
+        $ rake release  # Create tag vX.X.X and build and push br_danfe-X.X.X.gem to Rubygems

 ## Contributing

-We encourage you to contribute to Ruby DANFE!
+We encourage you to contribute to BrDanfe!

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)